 The problem was me.

-So instead of listening and doing exactly like the course said, I veered slightly off the path which probably made my life 100% harder 😉
+So instead of listening and doing exactly as the course said, I veered slightly off the path which probably made my life 100% harder 😉

 I still followed most of the rules though!
 There is a lot of work that goes into researching products and determining what would be a great product to make and sell.